-A couple must also assign every debt accrued during the marriage to one another.
-This may include:
+A divorcing couple must also assign any and all debt that’s accrued during the course of the marriage, including:

 - Car loans

 Many couples do not realize that a separation or divorce is not binding in the eyes of creditors.
 It’s important to realize that creditors will continue to attempt to make good on any collections that are jointly owed from either spouse, so long as a debt exists.

 Should a debt be “owed” by one spouse, it is possible for the other to request the court place something known as a lien on their separate property, in order to secure repayment of the debt.

 It’s also possible for, during the division of property, the character of a property to change through something known as transmutation This essentially meant that a property is changing from a separate to a marital property, or vice versa.